mercere99/QBL/README.md

 ## Question format

 ```
-Which of the following are rules for QBL question fomatting?
+Which of the following are rules for QBL question formatting?
 #example-tag #second-tag
 :options:5   % Pick only 5 answers when placed on exam, including correct one.
 * The first character(s) on a line determine the context of that line.